Thiagaorp/Thiagaorp/README.md

 - 👋 Hi, I’m  Thiago Rodrigues Pereira
-- 👀 I’m interested in  ingressar na carreira de programador
+- 👀 I’m interested in join a career as a programmer.
 - 🌱 I’m currently learning  HTML, CSS, JAVASCRIPT, PHP7 E BANCO DE DADOS.
-- 💞️  I’m looking to collaborate on  projetos relacionados a  programação.
+- 💞️  I’m looking to collaborate on programming related projects.
-- 📫 How to reach me ...Email thiago.rodriguess@outlook.com  e telefone  (19)992295740
+- 📫 How to reach me ...Email thiago.rodriguess@outlook.com  e cell phone (19)992295740

 <!---
 Thiagaorp/Thiagaorp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.